high-dimensional/biobank-megamodeller/README.md

   --hello_world         hello world introduction
 ```

-**Example training call, training a sex classifier with T1+FLAIR+DWI, with otherwise default parameters.**
+*Example training call, training a sex classifier with T1+FLAIR+DWI, with otherwise default parameters:*
 ```python train.py --target sex --inputs flair t1 dwi```

 N.B.
 You **do not** need to pass all input data.
 The model will recognise the inputs you provide it, zero those non-supplied entities, and remove this from the back-propagation operation.
 In the example call above, rsfMRI connectivity and non-imaging data will all be zeroed, and held out from back-propagation.